Scots discipline Hogg, Russell & Price

 There's a feeling of deja vu about all this.
 Two years ago, Scotland travelled to Dublin in a state of flux following Russell's fallout with Townsend and subsequent departure from the squad.

 Now the Scotland head coach is left picking up the pieces of another breach of protocols, only this time on a greater scale.
+And not just because of concerns about players exposing themselves to Covid and bringing it back into camp.

 Townsend will feel let down by Russell given the work put in on both sides to repair their relationship, but the coach will perhaps be even more disappointed in his captain, Hogg.